 The uninhabited Island of Staffa is famous for its hexagonal basal columns and the Fingals cave, an approximately 80m long cathedral in the Earth’s interior, exposed to the constant waves of the Atlantic.
 This place inspired Mendelssohn to the “Hebride Overture”.
 A visit to Staffa is not always possible due to the harsh conditions.
 But it is an unforgettable experience to approach this remote piece of rock with the zodiac.

 Colonsay is an island of the Inner Hebrides.
 It is 13 km long, up to 4.8 km wide and 124 people are to live on it (according to the last census).
 The landscape is varied, with some beautiful sandy beaches.
 The highest elevation is Carnan Eoin, 143 meters above sea level.
 A variety of destroyed fortresses lie scattered across the island.
-We find a small bookstore specializing in books with a local focus.
+We find a small bookstore specialized in books with a local focus.
 It is at the same time the home of the House of Lochar publishing house, which specializes in Scottish history.
-There is a hotel with a view of the harbor, a café, a bakery and a post office.
+There is a hotel and a cafe, a bakery and a post office.
 And finally, the brewery Colonsay, which employs two people.
 Colonsay is the smallest island in the world with its own brewery.

 Day 5 and 6: Islay & Jura

-The Whisky Tour Hebrides takes us today first to Islay and to the famous distillery bunnahabhain where we get a nice tour.
-Then we go to Jura.
-The island is a paradise of untouched wilderness and natural beauty, 6000 deer surpass the human population of 180.
-But we also go for the famous Isle of Jura Music Festival.
+Sailing & Folk & Whiskey takes us today first to Islay and to the famous distillery Bunnahabhain where we get a nice tour.
+Then we go on to Jura , this island is a paradise of untouched wilderness and natural beauty, 6000 deer surpass the human population of 180.
+Off course we visit the famous Isle of Jura Music Festival.

 The ‘Isle of Jura Music Festival’ is organized to offer opportunities to young people to improve their musical skills and develop them further.
 By inviting top-class musicians every year to come and give workshops, the inspiration they offer is invaluable.